I am a journalist and photographer who has lived and worked across northern England, from the Tyne to the Mersey.

 Influences here included pop art, Andy Warhol in particular, along with other 20th century art and design movements such as the Bauhaus, Futurism, punk, new wave and 1980s electronic music and design.

-Regional documentary photography galleries were also very influential, especially The Side in Newcastle-upon-Tyne, Impressions in York and the National Museum of Photography, Film & Television in Bradford (now the National Media Museum).
+Regional documentary photography galleries were also very influential, especially The Side in Newcastle-upon-Tyne, Impressions in York and the National Museum of Photography, Film & Television in Bradford (now the National Science & Media Museum).

 Newspaper photojournalism from the 1980s also had a big impact including photography dealing with the de-industrialisation of the north, the 1984-85 miners’ strike and the political problems of Northern Ireland.